 - Identify and analyse opportunities for new and emerging satellite-based observations and derived capabilities to support coastal needs, challenges and opportunities (e.g., new methods, new data, new products)

 - Implement COAST priority pilots & supporting infrastructure identified in Phase 1

 - Engage with GEO, UN entities and other relevant authoritative stakeholders on coastal needs and issues, working together on pilot project implementation, and building partnerships to transfer and sustain COAST deliverables after Phase 2

 - Provide a forum for sharing/communicating best practices and approaches across CEOS and the broader international community in support of COAST activities and priorities, providing easy access to methodological development, tools and platforms, and ready discovery and accessibility to high priority global/regional data sets

 - Strategically utilize CEOS assets and bodies to engage with users and advance capabilities for COAST pilot project implementation, and also generally for future COAST planning and activities.

-COAST’s Phase 2 Implementation commenced in late 2020, with a progress report provided at SIT-36.
-Pilot project efforts will continue through Fall 2022, at which time the status of COAST would then be revisited during the CEOS Plenary, with possible transition to a Working Group to tackle Phase 3 activities.
+COAST’s Phase 2 Implementation commenced in late 2020, with a progress report provided at year SIT meetings.
+Pilot project efforts will continue through Fall 2023, at which time the status of COAST would then be revisited during the CEOS Plenary, with possible transition to a Virtual Constellation to tackle Phase 3 activities.